 The labels folder contains the language files used to manage text strings, which will be en-US.json (English) for the purposes of this guide.
 These labels will be where you edit the actual text of the email body.
 Other language files may or may not exist depending on which translations your implementation supports (note that de-DE.json may be included by default as a placeholder).
 The processes documented here can be followed for any language file.

-Email templates are stored and edited as Hypr code in the templates/emails folder of the theme, but they can also be viewed in the Site Builder of the Admin UI at Main > Site Builder > Editor.
+Email templates are stored and edited as Hypr code in the templates/emails folder of the theme, but they can also be viewed in the Admin UI at Main > Content > Editor.
 In the Pages sidebar on the right, click the Email Templates folder and select a template.
-Here the content is displayed with the formatting that would be seen by an email recipient, and thus you can use the Site Builder for testing your custom templates.
-You are also able to change the header settings and send test emails per the instructions outlined in the Site Builder guide.
+Here the content is displayed with the formatting that would be seen by an email recipient.
+You are also able to change the header settings and send test emails.

-In the theme itself under templates/emails, Hypr templates use a labeling system to determine the text content and reference Unified Commerce APIs for variable information such as order numbers and customer names.
+In the theme itself under templates/emails, Hypr templates use a labeling system to determine the text content and reference KCCP APIs for variable information such as order numbers and customer names.
 For instance, this is the default template for the Backorder email which you can edit for customization:

 {% extends "email/email" %} {% block body-content %} <dl class="mz-orderheader"> <dt>{{ labels.backorder }}</dt> <dt>{{ labels.orderNo }} <a href="https://{{domainName}}/checkout/{{model.id}}/confirmation">{{ model.orderNumber }}</a></dt> <dt>{{ labels.externalOrderId }} {{ model.order.externalId }}</dt><dd></dd> </dl> <br> <p>{{ labels.orderWelcome }} {{ model.origin.firstName }} {{ model.origin.lastNameOrSurname }}!</p> <br> <p>{{ labels.backorderBlob|string_format(siteContext.generalSettings.websiteName, model.orderNumber, domainName)|safe }}</p> <table class="mz-ordersummary"> <thead> <tr> <th class="mz-ordersummary-header-product">{{ labels.item }}</th> <th class="mz-ordersummary-header-available-on">{{ labels.availableOn }}</th> <th class="mz-ordersummary-header-subtotal">{{ labels.subtotal }}</th> </tr> </thead> <tbody> {% for item in model.items %} <tr> <td class="mz-ordersummary-item-product"> {{ item.name }} <dl> <dd>{{ item.productCode }}</dd> </dl> </td> <td> {{ item.backorderReleaseDate }} </td> <td align="right"><span class="mz-item-price">{% filter currency %} {{ item.actualPrice|multiply(item.quantity) }} {% endfilter %}</span></td> </tr> {% endfor %} </tbody> </table> {{ labels.backorderNote|safe }} {{ labels.emailClosing|string_format(siteContext.generalSettings.websiteName)|safe }} {% endblock body-content %}